antiguab/BAFluidView/README.md

 <br/>

 ## Requirements
-* Works on any iOS device, but is limited to iOS 8.0 or higher
+* Works on any iOS device

 <br/>